clach04/pysimplenote/README.md

 Git support is via Dulwich and is not super fast, also the initial repo will be large.
 Example, 3.2M json file, ends up as git repo + checkout of 48M.
 This repo pushed to a modern git server and re-cloned will be 8.6M as repo+checkout.

+One one machine that same json file takes 0.6 seconds to extract, with Dulwich git enabled takes 6 mins and 17 seconds.
+Same git import with git command line tool takes 37 seconds, repo+checkout is 49M.

+ALSO NOTE commit order is in file order (in json file), not last modified orded.

+Alternative, disable git support and use `import_files_to_git.py` to generate a script that will create the git repo with correct

 ### simplenote_json2yaml